ZZL0897/RPH-Counter/README.md

     ```
     After the run completes, the detection results will be saved in `./checkpoints/2024-02-21_10-40-08/res.json`, and visualization results will be saved in the `vis` folder.

-### Visualization:
 2. Run `./tools/read_my_result_merge_vis.py`.

     This script will read the detection results from step 1 and restore the split images back to the original images.
 The visualization results will be saved in the `vis` folder.

 ## Dataset
 The DataLoader loads JSON annotation files labeled by labelme or anylabeling.
 If you want to test your own data, refer to the directory structure of `test_data` in the `./data` folder.